Updated: July 2025

 We encourage parents to start talking about body changes, respectful/healthy touch, respecting “no” – prior to puberty.
 Many experts feel like starting around 8-9 years old is the right time to begin these types of talks, perhaps getting more explicit at age 12-13.

-Emphasize that Having Sex—or Not—Is a Choice
+Emphasize That Having Sex—or Not—Is a Choice

 Be sure to maintain open and honest communication with your teen, and make sure she understands that having sex is her choice—she shouldn’t be pressured to do it because her friends are or because her partner wants it.